-There is a separate page devoted to the D-21 drone launched from Blackbird motherships.
+Although some are included on this page, there is a separate page devoted to the D-21 drone aircraft launched from Blackbird motherships.

 SR-71A 61-7971 (D-21 #534)